 Henry R. Broaddus is vice president for strategic initiatives and public affairs at William & Mary, where he gets to do creative things with smart people.
-He oversees the offices of economic development and business innovation, enrollment (admission and financial aid), government relations, sustainability and university communications.
+He oversees the offices of economic development and business innovation, enrollment (admission and financial aid), sustainability and university communications.
 He also leads university-wide projects related to entrepreneurial opportunities and operational efficiencies.

 Previously, Broaddus served as dean of admission and associate provost for enrollment, and from 2005 through 2014 he signed the admission letters for ten successive classes of William & Mary undergraduates.
 He has received multiple awards from the Council for Advancement and Support of Education (CASE) for admission-related communications, including a YouTube video he wrote about application essays.
 He also has written guest blog entries for The Washington Post about the college admission process.